-The COSMO-SkyMed constellation consists of four first-generation satellites equipped with SAR (Synthetic Aperture Radar) sensors, that watch the Earth day and night under any weather conditions, using X-band high resolution radars, and currently, a Second Generation satellite, with more advanced features.
+The system is based on a configuration of four satellites equipped with SAR (Synthetic Aperture Radar) sensors that watch the Earth day and night under any weather conditions.

 COSMO-SkyMed was developed for dual use and satisfy both civil and military needs.